 When a READ or WRITE command is issued, a block of columns equal to the burst length is effectively selected.
 All accesses for that burst take place within this block, meaning that the burst will wrap within the block if a boundary is reached.
-The block is uniquely selected by A1-Ai when the burst length is set to two, by A2-Ai when the burst length is set to four and by A3-Ai when the burst length is set to four and by A3-Ai when the burst length is set to eight (where Ai is the most significant column address bit for a given configuration; see Note 5, of Table 6, Burst Definition Table, on page 10).
+The block is uniquely selected by A1-Ai when the burst length is set to two, by A2-Ai when the burst length is set to four and by A3-Ai when the burst length is set to four and by A3-Ai when the burst length is set to eight (where Ai is the most significant column address bit for a given configuration See Note 5 of Table 6, Burst Definition Table, on page 9, for Ai values).
 The remaining (least significant) address bit(s) is (are) used to select the starting location within the block.
-The programmed burst length applies to both READ and WRITE bursts.
+The programmed burst length applies to both read and write bursts.